omrizloof/design-patterns/README.md

 # Dependency injection
  [TOC]
-###Document subjects
+### Document subjects
-- What is a dependency, and how it affects us as programmers
-- What is dependency injection, and the three form of the DI (dependency injection) design pattern
-- What are DI frameworks
+-What is a dependency, and how it affects us as programmers -What is dependency injection, and the three form of the DI (dependency injection) design pattern -What are DI frameworks

-###Intro - what is a dependency
+### Intro - what is a dependency
 **A dependency is when one object uses the API of another object**

 From a practical perspective, you can identify a dependency in your code whenever you use the **new**  keyword to instantiate an object.
 In such a case, you are fully responsible for creating and properly configuring the new object.

-###Case study 1: constructor initialization
+### Case study 1: constructor initialization
 Before we dive into the DI (Dependency Injection) design pattern, we must first understand why it is needed. consider the following code:
 ```
 class Car {